7 Version control with Git

 It’s important in this session to go slowly.
 Version control is a challenging topic and isn’t something most people have ever learned about or dealt with.
 So take it slow and make sure everyone is on the same page.
 Make use of stickies frequently to assess how everyone is doing.

-Reading task: ~8 minutes
+Time: ~8 minutes

 This session is very text and reading heavy compared to other sessions.
 This is mostly because this topic requires a mental paradigm shift in how you view files, and requires you to change your habits of how you normally work.
 While you may get more short-term use out of the R portion of this course, knowing and using version control concepts and tools will fundamentally change how you work over the long term.
 While the concepts are quite difficult, the tools to use the concepts aren’t, and using them often will make the concepts easier to understand.